loftywaif002/books/books/go/0010-getting-started/030-setup-mac-env.md

 **More configuration**

-I often write Go libraries, so I like to add the following shortcut to `~/.bash_profile`:
+To quickly cd to a directory with Go source code I add bash alias to `~/.bash_profile`:

 ```sh
 alias cdgo="cd $GOPATH/src/github.com/kjk"
 ```

-That way a `cdgo` will cd to a directory with my Go source code is.

-You need to change `github.com/kjk` for your github account.
+You need to change `github.com/kjk` for your GitHub account.

 You should understand the [effect of GOPATH](10).